mattrush/vmlab/README.md

 # vmlab
 A simple way to manage and control virtual machines.

-# End of project
+# Future of the project
-Bash is no longer the right tool for this job.

-I'm renaming this project to vmlab2, implementing it in Ruby, and re-writing the hypervisor wrappers in Posix shell for better compatibility with bhyve and vmm.
+This script works well on a laptop or a single server but in order to support multiple compute nodes and shared storage, I'm renaming this project to vmlab2, implementing it in Ruby, and re-writing the hypervisor wrappers in Posix shell for better compatibility with qemu/kvm, bhyve, and vmm.

 Development will continue at github.com/mattrush/vmlab2.
+I'll also continue to improve this script as well.

 # Features
 - Uses the virtualization capabilities present in the kernel